AddChew/dynamic-routing/README.md

 Each sub application can only use libraries that are installed in the shared conda environment.
 This could be resolved by building the main application with [Ray Serve](https://docs.ray.io/en/latest/ray-core/handling-dependencies.html), which supports independent runtime environments per serve deployment.

+#### Single app file

+All of the logic of a sub application has to be confined within one file (i.e. app.py).
+In most cases, this should suffice, given that each sub application only hosts mock APIs with simple logic.

+#### Fixed variable name for FastAPI app

+The FastAPI app variable in each sub application has to be named "app" (i.e. app = FastAPI()).

 ## How to run tests

 From project root folder (i.e. dynamic-routing), execute the following command: